johnwaz/javascript-practice/README.md

   > Find the intersection of two arrays and list the common values present in each of the arrays.

+- find-longest-word-length

+  > Find the longest word in a string by the number of characters.

 - reversed-word

   > Reversing the letters in a string so the word is displayed backwards.